 Avulux’s® precision tinted optical lenses are specifically designed to absorb the harmful wavelengths of light that cause migraines (migraine attacks) to begin and worsen, while allowing the beneficial wavelengths of light in.
 Unlike sunglasses, wearing Avulux® continuously will not make you more sensitive to light, it will not cause dark-adaptation.

 The Avulux® lens protects your eyes, and effectively your brain.
 Avulux’s lenses have been refined to do so without turning your world dark or any uncomfortable color like red, green, or yellow.
 You’ll probably forget you’re even wearing them as your color perception remains intact and your color contrast increased.Avulux

 That is on the photophobia side of things.
 I found this to be quite impressive.
-First that it block more of the intrusive light spectrum and, secondly, that it allows that soothing green light in.
+First that it blocks more of the intrusive light spectrum and, secondly, that it allows that soothing green light in.
 I was already aware of the evils of blue light.
-And aware of how insanely soothing on migaines green light is.
+And aware of how insanely soothing on migraines green light is.
 And these do more than that.
 So I was so intrigued to try these glasses for myself.

 But the further research on prevention and treatment is what truly impressed me about Avulux glasses.

 - 38% of Avulux® users have their headaches completely disappear before even beginning if Avulux® is worn at the earliest onset of a migraine symptom or a migraine aura.

 - Another 36% have their migraine related symptoms so significantly reduced to the point where they do not need any additional medicine to manage their symptoms.